 Always work with a reputable agent when searching for rental properties in London.
 Be wary of dealing with landlords direct, via email and text message, as this is how scammers operate.

-If you want to book corporate apartments for business travel, contact the UpperKey today.
+If you want to book corporate apartments or need to know more, contact the UpperKey today.